renovatebot/renovate/website/docs/private-modules.md

 #### 1. Module lookup

-If a private npm module is listed as a dependency in a `package.json`, then Renovate will attempt to keep it up-to-date like all other modules by querying the npm registry like it would for any other package.
+If a private npm module is listed as a dependency in a `package.json`, then Renovate will attempt to keep it up-to-date by querying the npm registry like it would for any other package.
 Hence, by default a private package lookup will fail, because of lack of credentials.
-This means it won't be "renovated" and its version will remain as it is, unless you update it manually.
-All other modules can be looked up independently of this and Renovate can detect if they need updating.
+This means it won't be "renovated" and its version will remain unchanged, unless you update it manually.
+These failures don't affect Renovate's ability to look up *other* modules in the same package file.

-Assuming the lookup succeeds (solutions for that are described later in this document) then private module versions will be kept up-to-date like public modules are.
+Assuming the private module lookup succeeds (solutions for that are described later in this document) then private module versions will be kept up-to-date like public modules are.

 #### 2. Lock file generation